OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/specification.md

 ## Path Syntax (Paths4TOSCA)

 Paths4TOSCA is a path expression syntax that can navigate the various parts of a service template.
+Paths are separated by dots.
+All parts of a topology template (node_templates, inputs, etc...) can be accessed directly.
+The following expressions can be used:

 | Symbol | Meaning | Description |
 | --- | --- | --- |